mozilla-ai/lm-buddy/README.md

 with inference performed via an in-process HuggingFace model or an externally-hosted [vLLM](https://github.com/vllm-project/vllm) server.

+### Warning

+LM Buddy is in the early stages of development.
+It is missing important features and documentation.
+You should expect breaking changes in the configuration structures and core interfaces until the first major release.

 ## Installation

 TODO: Finalize this section once published to PyPi